nachocaru/xaprb.com/content/blog/2007-10-15-not-a-bug-mysql-connectorj-doesnt-make-toast.md

 <blockquote cite="http://bugs.mysql.com/bug.php?id=2">
   <p>
-    Other JDBC drivers I have used make toast for breakfast&#8230; MySQL Connector/J doesn&#8217;t make toast, it can only pour a bowl of froot loops&#8230;
+    Other JDBC drivers I have used make toast for breakfast&#8230; MySQL Connector/J doesn't make toast, it can only pour a bowl of froot loops&#8230;
   </p>

   <p>
-    &#8230;Thank you for taking the time to write to us, but this is not a bug&#8230; I believe you should look into a device called a &#8220;toaster&#8221; to make your toast.
+    &#8230;Thank you for taking the time to write to us, but this is not a bug&#8230; I believe you should look into a device called a "toaster" to make your toast.
   </p>
 </blockquote>